Friday, 1 April 2011

 The stance of the Diavel is that of readiness, dominance, and confidence bordering on superiority.
 With lateral radiators adding muscle to its broad “shoulders,” which then taper down across the engine and into the belly-fairing with oil cooler, the athlete took shape.

 A massive 240 section rear tyre was a perfect example of how Diavel designers used a no-compromise attitude when applying their wish list of features.
-Ducati’s philosophy for innovation has always been to push the boundaries of design in the name of exciting motorcycles.
+Ducati’s philosophy for innovation has always been to push the boundaries of design in the name of exciting motorcycles.“With the front wheel kept close to the Diavel’s body and using the short tail of a sport bike, we were able to blend this muscular design with a chassis that matched.”

 16 And 17 Core Processors